theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ![alt text](Figure/Interface-Final-MAGs-tod.png "Interface-Final-MAGs-tod.png")

 We should discuss why contigs from each MAG are not next to each other.
-This is a key advantage of the manual binning, and explains well why automatic binning as it is developpeed today is noy working well (Tom's opinion, at least).
+This is a key advantage of the manual binning, and explains well why automatic binning as it is developped today is noy working well (Tom's opinion, at least).

 PS: if you want, you can download the collection called `collection-TOM_only_MAGs_FINAL.txt` on the Github, import it into the PROFILE.db (program is called `anvi-import-collection`), and visualize it in the interface.
+Alternatively you can use `wget https://www.dropbox.com/s/k4b3acezmdlh30j/collection-TOM_only_MAGs_FINAL.txt?dl=0` and `mv collection-TOM_only_MAGs_FINAL.txt?dl=0 collection-TOM_only_MAGs_FINAL.txt`.

 ## 10- Exploring the summary output

 Anvi'o produced a fast file for each MAG, along with various parameters regarding notably their environmental detection:

-Here are values for each MAG that I find particularly useful:
+Here are values for each MAG that are particularly useful:

--Mean coverage across metagenomes
--Detection across genomes (percentage of the nucleotides covered by the recruited reads) -Table of genes and identified functions (very useful when you have metatranscriptomes!)
+-Mean coverage across metagenomes (how abundant a MAG is in a given metagenome) -Detection across genomes (percentage of the nucleotides covered by the recruited reads) -Table of genes and identified functions (tip: very useful when you have metatranscriptomes!)
 -All identified rRNAs (do we have a 16S rRNA gene?)

 ## 11- What do we do with these genomes?
 The case of E. coli using tools introduced in the first days of the workshop

-To do.
+So many things :)